 When I discovered Earth observation a few years back, I thought it was revolutionary and was going to “change the world.”
 However, I realised that most of our to-do lists do not contain any task “to change the world.”
 The lists are mostly filled up with tasks aimed at figuring out solutions for day-to-day professional challenges.
 Very few people are willing to reinvent the wheel and even fewer, to pay for it.
 Apple made the mistake with the later versions of Macintosh, asking early customers to completely overhaul their IT infrastructure (powered by IBM at that time), telling them that the new Macintosh would revolutionise computing and change their world.
 By the time Apple learnt the lesson to simplify their pitch, Microsoft would successfully develop a similar GUI-based operating system (Windows), simplify two problems — word processing and spreadsheet calculations, develop the Microsoft Office Suite and become the most popular computer in the world.

 Apart from traditional users of EO such as the military and governmental institutions, integrating EO data, with all its complexities, seems daunting for most other sectors.
-They do not want to reinvent the wheels, they do not care that space is sexy, they would just like something to make their day-to-day job easier.
+They do not want to reinvent the wheels, they do not care that space is cool, they would just like something to make their day-to-day job easier.
 Although, I personally believe that EO will be revolutionary as we move towards a big data economy, I find myself constantly reminding myself that this is a consequence and not the goal.
 I am slowly coming to terms with the fact that people just want to know how EO can make things better for them, and perhaps, allow them to take a “first safe step”, towards making an investment.
 An evangelising approach seems appropriate for an emerging, less-understood technology like EO.
 Perhaps, it’s too early for the traditional sales and marketing approach.

 While entities are working towards making data access easy and efficient (Aggregators / Marketplaces), converting data to information and providing insights (Insights-as-a-Service) and advising companies on strategies to adopt EO data (Consulting firms), there is also a need to evangelise EO.
 But, how do we do it?
 Should HR be looking to hire evangelists?
 Should the marketing team develop specific content for evangelising EO?
 Should the business development and sales executives focus on an evangelising approach to selling EO data and products?
 Or, should everyone in a company be evangelistic?
 I am not sure if there is one right answer.
 From Apple’s case, it’s clear that it’s not only possible to successfully sell (seemingly) new, complex and innovative technology, but also acquire millions of followers and become a religion.
 Every religion has its evangelists and EO needs them too — to just bring the good news!